dmheywood/Bulls_And_Cows/README.md

 # Bulls_And_Cows
-Maintain a database recordinginformation about purebred, registered Holstien cattle.
+Maintain a database recording information about purebred, registered Holstien cattle.
 The database records facts about the performance of individual animals and their ancestors.

 Each registered Holstien, living or dead, has a unique ten digit registration number that